jiannan-wang/jiannan-wang.github.io/_pages/about.md

 ---
 Welcome! :)

 I am an incoming Ph.D. student in the Department of Electrical Engineering at City University of Hong Kong (CityU), under the supervision of [Prof. Xianghao Yu](https://www.ee.cityu.edu.hk/~alexyu/index.html).
-Besides, I am currently a visiting scholar at Southern University of Science and Technology (SusTech).
+Besides, I am currently a visiting scholar at Southern University of Science and Technology (SUSTech).

 I obtained my M.Eng. degree from the Department of Electronic Engineering at Shanghai Jiao Tong University (SJTU), under the supervision of [Prof. Penghui Huang](https://ee.sjtu.edu.cn/FacultyDetail.aspx?id=55&infoid=66&flag=66).
 My master's research focuses on inverse synthetic aperture radar (ISAR) imaging, particularly on motion compensation and parameter estimation.
 Before that, I obtained my B.Eng. degree from the School of Information and Communication Engineering at the University of Electronic Science and Technology of China (UESTC) in 2022.